 In April 2013 he was inspired to start the blog “Mindful Photos” after attending a workshop with the American meditation teacher Sharon Salzberg.
-Unfortunately a few months later he was diagnosed with motor neurone disease (known as ALS in the US).
+Unfortunately a few months later he was diagnosed with a type of motor neurone disease.
 Disability caused by MND ended his television career.

 Now almost unable to walk, he finds mindfulness, meditation and photography help him stay receptive to the pleasures available in each moment whilst keeping a balanced attitude to the suffering caused by his degenerative illness.

 Miles takes nearly all his photographs from the seat of a mobility scooter.
 As well as places of obvious beauty and peace, many images on Mindful Photos have been taken in the UK’s West Midlands, in places known as former centres of manufacturing and heavy industry.
 This illustrates the fact that we don’t have to travel far (if at all) to connect with the wonder and beauty of life.

 all words and pictures on Mindful Photos © Miles Pilling